ibm-cloud-docs/Cloudant/api/authorization.md

-if the `nobody` user name is intentionally granted `_admin`, `_reader`, and `_writer` roles, but an authenticated user account such as `alexone` is granted only the `_reader` role, then an unauthenticated user might do more than the authenticated `alexone` user.
+if the `nobody` user name is intentionally granted `_admin`, `_reader`, and `_writer` roles, but an authenticated user account such as `alexone` is granted only the `_reader` role.
+In this case, it is possible that an unauthenticated user might have a more powerful role than the authenticated `alexone` user.

->   **Note:** It is important to understand that the `nobody` user name is _not_ way of providing a default set of permissions.
+It is important to understand that the `nobody` user name is _not_ way of providing a default set of permissions.
 Instead, the `nobody` user name is used to determine permissions for _unauthenticated_ users.
+{: tip}

 ### Determining the role to assign
+{: #determining-the-role-to-assign}

-When you determine the role or roles to assign to a user account or API key, it is best to give the lowest possible role necessary to do the tasks that are expected of that account or API key.
+When you determine the role or roles to assign to a user account or API key, it is best to assign a role with the least permissions necessary to do the tasks for that account or API key.

-If the tasks are for a specific aspect, such as working with design documents or the security settings, then it might be possible to assign one of the focused roles, such as `_design` or `_security`.
+If the tasks are for a specific aspect, such as working with design documents or security settings, then assign a focused role, such as `_design` or `_security`.

 ## Viewing Permissions
+{: #viewing-permissions}

 To see who has permissions to read, write,